 E3−2: Comprehensive Traffic Management Plan

-Mississippi Department of Transportation (MDOT) implemented a comprehensive traffic management plan for the reduction of traffic delays and for providing emergency vehicles access.
+Mississippi Department of Transportation (MDOT) implemented a comprehensive traffic management plan for the reduction of traffic delays and for providing emergency vehicle access during construction on the high−volume I−55/I−20 Interchange.
 A team composed of MDOT, FHWA, contractors, and local authorities covering police, fire, emergency medical, and road services were responsible for the plans and provisions for the access to incident sites for emergency vehicle personnel and other necessary personnel for all stages of construction.
 This team approach was used to reduce traffic delay and decrease the emergency response time.
 Practices adopted included contractor supplied service patrols, using a professional advertising agency to keep the public informed of construction activities, using emergency medical services, establishing continuous police presence, establishing a staging area, using portable changeable message signs, establishing a "hotline," and establishing a detour and alternate route signing.
 Some of these practices have been incorporated by MDOT for use on other projects.

 REASON(S) FOR ADOPTING: